iliubinskii/zero-company-api/README.md

 3. Install dependencies by running `npm install`.
 4. Create a `.env` file (see `.env.example`).
 5. Create a temp folder for multer (see `MULTER_DESTINATION_PATH` variable in `.env.example`)
+6. Request access to postman collection if you need it for your part of work

 ## Development